History of Southport Land

 Also during the 1870s a new shaft was dug at the Bellingham Bay mine, but without the same success as Nortonville.
 The new shaft allowed the mine to be extended under Bellingham Bay; however, there was excessive seepage which flooded the mine’s lower levels, resulting in the closing of the mine in 1878.
 Despite closing the mine the Company’s subsidiary, the Bellingham Bay Coal Company, continued to operate a general store for several years at Sehome, W.T., selling everything from ladies' underwear to bear traps.

 The problems at the Bellingham Bay mine prompted the Company to search for new coal mining opportunities.
 In the late 1870s the Company acquired two coal bearing properties near present‑day Coos Bay, in southeast Oregon.
 Exploratory tunnels were dug at the 956‑acre Black Diamond Mine on the peninsula formed by Haynes and North Sloughs, but the mine was never fully developed.
 In contrast, the 2,636‑acre Southport Mine on Isthmus Slough, across from Coos City, became very prosperous, with the small town of Southport, Oregon growing up in the canyon below the mine.
-Shortly after its initial development, the Company leased the Southport Mine, the mine’s railroad and a nearby wharf to a competing coal mining company.
+A few years after its initial development, the Company leased the Southport Mine, the mine’s railroad and a nearby wharf to a competing coal mining company.

 In 1880 the Company also pursued a new coal mining venture in King County, Washington Territory, southeast of Seattle.
 Tests proved that this new area contained a higher grade of coal than at Nortonville.
 It took time to get the mine up and running—title had to be secured and a means of transportation developed.
 In order to get a railroad built to serve the new mine, the Company loaned $50,000 to the Columbia and Puget Sound Railroad Company for the construction of a 20 mile rail line.
 The railroad reached the mine in December 1884.